Dear Friends, Shareholders & Supporters;

 MustGrow’s granular product is EPA-approved across all key U.S. states as a fertilizer and pesticide (currently limited to fertilizer in California) and is designated by Health Canada as a fruit and vegetable fertilizer and pesticide.

-In cannabis, MustGrow is currently developing a reliable, safe and biodegradable solution that adheres to Health Canada regulations.
-MustGrow is positioning its product as an effective pre-plant soil, reducing the chance for any added soil to bring in pests or diseases.
-We expect our pesticide and fertilizer will help licensed cannabis producers control the same conditions addressed in fruit and vegetable crops.
+In cannabis, MustGrow is currently developing a natural organic product that is an efficacious and safe solution and will adhere to Health Canada regulations.
+MustGrow is positioning its product as an effective pre-plant soil treatment that would reduce the chance of growers bringing into their greenhouses soil that is contaminated with pests or diseases.
+We expect our pesticide and fertilizer will help licensed cannabis producers control pests and increase yield similar to what it does in fruit and vegetable crops.

 Industry Problems – A solution is needed

 Exposure to commonly-used synthetic pesticides is linked to cancer & other serious health problems, which are amplified once combustion/inhalation occurs; a major concern for cannabis users.
 Independent studies continue to report alarming findings.
 Here are a few recent developments that have caught our eye…

 September 11, 2018 – Lab tests find mold and pesticides in marijuana and cannabis edibles: Link

 A September study by California’s Bureau of Cannabis Control, via the Associated Press, “reported levels of pesticides, mold and bacteria, like E. coli and salmonella, were discovered in tested batches of marijuana products — and nearly 20% of the samples failed to pass recently introduced purity and potency checks in California.”